kubernetes-sigs/gateway-api/geps/gep-1713/index.md

 and should not have a `Conflicted` condition, while the conflicting listeners MUST have a `Conflicted` condition set to True and with an explicit reason on its message.

+A `Route` MAY attach to a `Conflicted` ListenerSet, and once this ListenerSet is not conflicted anymore the implementations SHOULD support that the traffic of this route is accepted on this ListenerSet and flow without downtime.

+As an example, given 2 ListenerSets attached to the same Gateway, being one of them conflicted with the other, and a `HTTPRoute` attached to both ListenerSets, once the old `ListenerSet` is deleted the new `ListenerSet` should become valid then the traffic should flow to the new `ListenerSet` without disruption.

+This feature will be supported by the feature `ListenerSetHotMigration`.

 Following are some examples of a conflict situation:

 #### Conflict between ListenerSet and parent Gateway